nemocrys/pyelmer/README.md

 ## Examples

 The following example shows the setup of a simple heat transfer simulation.
-The domain consists of two quadratic bodies stacked on top of each other, the lower one is water an the upper one is air.
+The domain consists of two quadratic bodies stacked on top of each other, the lower one is water and the upper one is air.
 At the bottom a constant temperature of 80°C, and at the top a constant temperature of 20°C is set.
 You may consider this as a very simple model of the heat distribution when boiling water in a pot:

 ![setup](./examples/heat_transfer_setup.png)